donnemartin/viz/README.md

 Depending on your setup, you'll likely see **improved performance running `Viz` locally.**

+### Why Does the Online Viz Reset After Several Minutes of Inactivity?

+Sessions timeout after some inactivity.
+For more details, [view this post](https://community.tableau.com/thread/170831) from the Tableau Forums.

 ### Why Isn't the Online Interactive Viz Loading for Me?

 The visualization hosting service might be having issues.
 Check the [status](https://trust.tableau.com/status/tableau-public).